VeriEquivBench: An Equivalence Score for Ground-Truth-Free Evaluation of Formally Verifiable Code: Introduction

-\underline{\textbf{Contribution 1.}} We propose a novel formally-grounded metric, named the \emph{equivalence score}, that measures the mutual equivalence between generated code and its specifications.
+\underline{\textbf{Contribution 1.}} We propose a novel formally-grounded metric, named the \emph{equivalence score}, that measures the quality of generate specifications as well as the code by verifying their mutual equivalence.
 The score confirms whether a specification unambiguously describes the code's behaviour by using the Dafny verifier to check for bidirectional implication.
 This automated process has no false positives, ensuring that only correctly matched code-specification pairs are accepted.
-In order to validate the alignment with the query intention, we further include a second evaluation step: translating formal specifications back to natural language, as illustrated in Figure \ref{fig:roadmap_veri_agent}.
-Note that the effort in translation between natural and formal languages is asymmetric, since natural language can be ambiguous and lack necessary logic \citep{jiang2023draft}.
-Using Claude-4 as a judge \citep{wang2025mcts}, we observe a high success rate of $82.98\%$ for Grok-4 translations, confirming its viability as an evaluation metric.
+In order to validate the alignment with the query intention, we further include a second evaluation step: translating formal specifications back to natural language, as used by \citeauthor{ying2024lean} and \citeauthor{sun2024clover}.
+This allows further interactions with users to fill in ambiguity and clarify their intentions.
+The complete pipeline is illustrated in Figure \ref{fig:roadmap_veri_agent}.

-\underline{\textbf{Contribution 2.}} Equipped with our automated evaluation metric, we introduce \emph{VeriEquivBench}, a benchmark of $2,389$ examples for end-to-end formally verifiable code generation.
+\underline{\textbf{Contribution 2.}} Equipped with our automated evaluation metric, we introduce \emph{VeriEquivBench}, a benchmark of $2,389$ examples with natural language problem descriptions, code and specifications, and additionally, $1,678$ synthetic algorithmic problems.
 VeriEquivBench significantly expands on prior work in both dataset size and problem complexity, a leap demonstrated by the average Cyclomatic Complexity score, which rises from $2.44$ in DafnySynthesis to $5.63$.
+Our benchmark supports evaluating verifiable coding ability given a user query, as well as auxiliary tasks introduced in prior work, such as specification generation from code \citep{yan2025re} and specification refinement \citep{DafnyBench}.
 The core of our dataset is converted from the LeetCode corpus \citep{xia2025leetcodedatasettemporaldatasetrobust}, a large and community-validated collection of algorithmic problems well-suited for evaluating a model's reasoning abilities.
 To supplement this data, we also introduce a synthesis pipeline that uses a structured tagging system to generate novel queries by randomly combining tags for different domains, data structures, and algorithms, introduced in Section \ref{sec:tag}.
 This provides a scalable method for creating large training datasets of new problem descriptions that are fully compatible with our automated evaluation signal.
-However, Claude-4 is able to generate qualified Python code for only $15.85\%$ of these novel synthesis queries, reflecting the model's limitations.